vladimir-chernykh/facestyle-gan/README.md

 # Training

 [**CelebA**](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset is used for training.
-I use aligned and cropped version of images.
-Each image has the size of 178x218 and face in all of them is in the center and of approximately the same size.
+Aligned and cropped version of images are used.
+Each image has the size of 178x218 and the face is located in the center of the frame.
+All the faces have approximately the same size.
 For more detailed preliminary data anaylsis please look at [`DataExploration`](./notebooks/00_DataExploration.ipynb) notebook.

 To train the model I used one NVIDIA **K-80 GPU** and it took ~48 hours.
-To repeat the training procedure please run the following script (the name of the face part might be one of `eyes`, `mouth`, `nose`, `hair`):
+To repeat the training procedure please run the following script (the name of the face part might be one of the `eyes`, `mouth`, `nose`, `hair`):
 ```bash
 ./scripts/train.sh eyes
 ```
 It will first download the CelebA dataset and then start the training procedure in the background.
-The progress is tracked and save in the format of **Tensorboard logs**.
+The progress is tracked and saved in the format of **Tensorboard logs**.

 I highly recommend running the training procedure using the provided Docker image.